 Frame Rate x Duration till

 next key frame.

-Key Frame to Key Frame – uses spherical linear interpolation between key frames and additional smoothing that results in a subtle slow-down at each key frame.
+Linear Key Frame to Key Frame – uses spherical linear interpolation between key frames, and additional smoothing that results in a subtle slow-down at each key frame.

-Velocity between Key Frame – uses quadratic-spline interpolation between key frames and also divides the range in rotations to be smaller than 90 degrees.
-The result is a more seamless transition between key frames with a constant speed between frames rather than any noticeable slow-down.
-Using this option, you will not notice the actual key frames when the video is viewed.
+Constant Velocity between Key Frames – uses quadratic-spline interpolation between key frames and also divides the range in rotations to be smaller then 90 degrees.
+The result is a more seamless transition between key frames, with a constant speed between frames rather than any noticeable slow-down.
+Using this option you will not notice the actual key frames when the video is viewed.